 - 50 years on a house.

-However, it may also be possible to purchase the freehold of your home.
+And, subject to satisfying the criteria, you can purchase the freehold of your home.

 Leasehold Reform (Ground Rent) Act 2022

 Following an investigation by the Competition and Markets Authority, the Leasehold Reform (Ground Rent) Bill was introduced before parliament, receiving Royal Assent on 8th February 2022.
 It will come into force in stages and aims to address unfair practices in the residential leasehold system.
 This follows a ban on the leasehold sale of most new-build single-dwelling houses, a practice that had become common with developers in recent years.
 In many cases, the ground rent on those properties is doubling every few years, resulting in them being unsaleable.

 Is it worth buying the freehold of my leasehold property?